 Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
 Concentrations indicate the relative sensitivity of the Group's performance to developments affecting a particular industry.

 Identified concentrations of credit risks are controlled and managed accordingly.
-As at 30 June 2021, 71% (2020: 42%) of the Group's trade receivables were due from a major customer which is a ministry of the Government of Singapore.
+As at 30 June 2022, 41% (2021: 71%) of the Group's trade receivables were due from a major customer.